 1.2.1.
 Electricity system and decision making process

-In 1962, the electric sector was nationalized by Act No. 1643 of 6 December 1962.
-ENEL (Ente nazionale per l’energia elettrica, Italian Electricity Generating Board) was established to be wholly responsible for electricity production and transmission, and partially responsible for the distribution of electricity.
+In 1962, Italy’s electricity sector was nationalized by Act No. 1643 of 6 December 1962.
+Ente Nazionale per l’Energia Elettrica (ENEL), the electricity generation board of Italy, was established and placed fully in charge of electricity production and transmission, and partially in charge of the distribution of electricity.

-Over the following three decades, the Italian electricity system — in terms of production, transmission and distribution — was organized along the following model: a large, nationwide company (ENEL); a number of municipal utilities, namely in the large cities such as Rome, Milan and Turin; and a large number of industrial automobile producers.
+Over the following three decades, the electricity system –– in terms of production, transmission and distribution –– was organized to support the following model: (i) a large, nationwide company (ENEL); (ii) a number of municipal utilities, namely in the large cities such as Rome, Milan and Turin; and (iii) a large number of industrial automobile electricity producers.

-Starting from the early 1990s, many changes took place in the Italian electricity sector.
+Starting from the early 1990s, many changes took place in Italy’s electricity sector.
 By Decree No. 333 of 11 July 1992, the Government privatized some state owned industrial and commercial companies.
-The new companies issued shares for a total value equal to the net fixed assets given in the last balance sheet.
-The shares were allocated to the Treasury and the revenue obtained by their sale will be used to reduce the national debt and to balance the Government’s books.
-Thus, in August 1992, ENEL became a joint stock company (ENEL SpA) with its shares in the hands of the Treasury.
-In November 1995, the law setting up the Independent Regulatory Authority was approved, and the Authority has been operational since the beginning of 1997.
-In December 1995, the Ministry of Industry issued the new concession to ENEL SpA.
+In August 1992, ENEL became a joint stock company with its shares in the hands of the Treasury.
+In November 1995, the law setting up the Independent Regulatory Authority was approved, and the Authority has been operational since 1997.
+In December 1995, the Ministry of Industry, Commerce and Crafts (hereafter referred to as the Ministry of Industry) issued the new concession to ENEL.

-In March 1999, a legislative Decree (the ‘Bersani’ decree) was issued to restructure and liberalize the Italian electricity sector.
-The purpose of the decree was both to reach a sufficiently large liberalization and to guarantee such general economic interest as, for instance, a universal service, tariff equalization and the development of renewable sources.
+In March 1999, a legislative decree (the Bersani Decree) was issued to restructure and liberalize Italy’s electricity sector.
+The purpose of the decree was both to sufficiently liberalize the sector and to guarantee such general economic interests as, for instance, a universal service, tariff equalization and the development of renewable sources.

-According to the Bersani decree, ENEL SpA began a process of complete reorganization.
-ENEL is now a joint stock company, whose shares of 23.6% are mainly the property of the Ministry of Economy and Finance (former Ministry of Treasury).
+According to the Bersani Decree, ENEL underwent complete reorganization.
+ENEL is now a joint stock company, the largest share of which is owned by the Ministry of Economy and Finance (MEF, former Ministry of Treasury) with its 23.6%.

-The main responsibility for general energy policy lies with the Ministry of Economic Development (MSE), while the Ministry for the Environment, Land and Sea (MATTM) is responsible for coordinating climate change policies.
-Furthermore, the latter body, in coordination with the MSE, is responsible for the promotion and development of renewable energy and for energy efficiency.
+The main responsibility for general energy policy lies with MITE, a new Ministry that has encompassed the competences of MISE, in the field of energy, and the whole MATTM, responsible for coordinating climate change policies.
+Therefore, MITE is now also responsible for the promotion and development of renewable energy and for energy efficiency.

 The Ministry of Agricultural, Food and Forestry Policies (MIPAAF) deals with the development and coordination of policy guidelines in the fields of agriculture and forestry at the national, European and international levels.
 Therefore, it plays a significant role in the bioenergy sector.